Oracy to Writing

 Each year group enjoys individually designed oral and writing lessons infused with progression though the term and through the year.

-The fundamental basis for units in KS2 is the deeper investigation, examination and extrapolation of the story through oracy.
+The fundamental basis for units in KS2 is the deeper investigation, examination and exploration of the story through oracy.

 Through the Process children in KS1 and KS2 will learn: